cliffordoravec/all-the-small-things/README.md

 You can have it in any color you like - so long as that color is orange!

-Also, imperial units.
-You either love them or use them.

 ## Roadmap

 I created this watch face for my own personal use, therefore there isn't much of an emphasis on customization at the moment.

-Should people find this watch face useful and want to see configurable options for things such as colors, units, or even data fields, those might be things I become open to.
+Should people find this watch face useful and want to see configurable options for things such as colors or data fields, those might be things I add support for.

 But at the moment, what you see is what you get.